Little Rock, Arkansas: Economy

-Dillard's Department Stores, Windstream Communications and Acxiom, Simmons Bank, Bank of the Ozarks, Rose Law Firm, Central Flying Service, and large brokerage Stephens Inc. are headquartered in Little Rock.
+Dillard's, Windstream Communications and Acxiom, Simmons Bank, Bank OZK, Rose Law Firm, Westrock Coffee, Central Flying Service, and large brokerage Stephens Inc. are headquartered in Little Rock.
 Large companies headquartered in other cities but with a large presence in Little Rock are Dassault Falcon Jet (near Little Rock National Airport in the eastern part of the city), Fidelity National Information Services (in northwestern Little Rock), and Welspun Corp (in Southeast Little Rock).
 Little Rock and its surroundings are home to headquarters for large nonprofit organizations, such as Winrock International, Heifer International, the Association of Community Organizations for Reform Now, Clinton Foundation, Lions World Services for the Blind, Clinton Presidential Center, Winthrop Rockefeller Foundation, FamilyLife, Audubon Arkansas, and The Nature Conservancy.
 Little Rock is also home to the American Taekwondo Association and Arkansas Hospital Association.
 Arkansas Blue Cross Blue Shield, Baptist Health Medical Center, Entergy, Dassault Falcon Jet, Siemens, AT&T Mobility, Kroger, Euronet Worldwide, L'Oréal, Timex, and UAMS are employers throughout Little Rock.

 One of the state's largest public employers, with over 10,552 employees, the University of Arkansas for Medical Sciences (UAMS) and its healthcare partners—Arkansas Children's Hospital and the Central Arkansas Veterans Healthcare System—have a total annual economic impact in Arkansas of about $5 billion.
 UAMS receives less than 11% of its funding from the state; it is funded by payments for clinical services (64%), grants and contracts (18%), philanthropy and other (5%), and tuition and fees (2%).

-The Little Rock port is an intermodal river port with a large industrial business complex.
+The Little Rock port is an inter-modal river port with a large industrial business complex.
 It is designated as Foreign Trade Zone 14.
 International corporations such as Danish manufacturer LM Glasfiber have established new facilities adjacent to the port.

-Along with Louisville and Memphis, Little Rock has a branch of the Federal Reserve Bank of St Louis.
+Along with Louisville and Memphis, Little Rock has a branch of the Federal Reserve Bank of St. Louis.